bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

 ### Who can view this data? \* (`view_audience`) <a name="who-can-view-this-data"></a>

 Describes who can view, for example, the BC Geographic Warehouse (BCGW) resources associated with the metadata record in tools like iMapBC.
-+ The order reflects the most accessible to the most secure.
++ The order reflects the most accessible to the most restrictive.
 + To change this security in iMapBC, contact the Data Architecture team at databc.da@gov.bc.ca to discuss steps and configuration.

     |Access Type| Description